regenrek/named-views/README.md

-# named-views
-Created with CodeSandbox
+# Nuxt with named views